kmsmith137/ch_frb_l1_docs/sphinx/offline_analysis_todo.rst

      - ``KMS``: the bonsai HDF5 file should get written to the web viewer directory (or pipeline rundir).
        Currently it gets written to the current working directory when the pipeline is run.
        This is a recipe for different runs overwriting each other and creating confusion!

-     - ``KMS``: it would be convenient for pulsars to have a bonsai configuration file which doesn't search to such high DM.

  - More work on detrending.
 Here is one possible reason why our reported SNR for pulsars might be low.
    Our RFI removal chain includes a "detrender" (i.e. fitting and subtracting a slowly varying baseline) along the